edisonxiang/perf/docs/proposals/perf.md

 - Load test
 - Common util

-By default Performance framework will run all tests when user runs the test/e2e/execute.sh script.
+By default Performance framework will run all tests when user runs the **performace.sh** script.
-Also user can also provide the specific tests to run as a command line input to the **execute.sh** script.
+Also user can also provide the specific tests to run as a command line input to the **performace.sh** script.

 Performance framework also has the support of a command line interface with plenty of handy command line arguments for running your tests and generating test files.
 Here are a few choice examples:

-    - Ex:   perf.test -focus="Loadtest" and perf.test -skip="e2e_tests"
+    - Ex:   perf.test -focus="Loadtest" and perf.test -skip="Scalability_tests"

 #### Test Framework Features